Cherreads

 She told him to wait a moment so she could freshen up.
 He chuckled at her girlish behavior.

-A few moments later, Xiao Zhi emerged, looking beautiful in a new Tughril dress.
+A few moments later, Xiao Zhi stepped out, looking beautiful in her new Tughril dress.
 Ruhan smiled.
-"You clean up well," he teased lightly.
+"You clean up well," he teased.

-"You see?" he said, watching her grin as she haggled clumsily over a bundle of dried fruit.
+"You see?" he said, watching her smile at his explanation.
 "Not so different from Hua markets after all, just louder."

-Xiao Zhi laughed, cheeks pink with excitement.
+Xiao Zhi laughed, her cheeks pink with excitement.
 "And the vendors are terrifying.
-That old lady nearly stabbed me with a spoon just to make me buy her tea."
+That old lady almost stabbed me with a spoon just to make me buy her tea."

 But before she could even step back, Ruhan had already taken the piece and pulled out his pouch to pay the vendor.
 He turned and handed it to her with a teasing smile.